- Search The Registry

 *Ellis Marsalis Jr. was born on this date in 1934.
 He was a Black jazz pianist and educator.

 Ellis Louis Marsalis, Jr. was born in New Orleans, Louisiana, the son of Florence (née Robertson) and Ellis Marsalis, Sr., a businessman and social activist.
 One of his first music teacherss was Geneva Southhall.
-As a musician Marsalis started out as a tenor saxophonist, switching to piano while in high school.
+As a musician Marsalis started out as a tenor saxophonist, switching to the piano while in high school.
 From his first professional performance with "The Groovy Boys" over fifty years ago, Ellis Marsalis has been a major influence in jazz.
 At that time, Marsalis was one of the few New Orleans musicians who did not specialize in Dixieland or rhythm and blues.

 He played with fellow modernists including Cannonball Adderley, Nat Adderley, and Al Hirt, becoming one of the most respected pianists in jazz.
 Though he has recorded almost twenty of his own albums and was featured on many discs with such jazz greats as David “Fathead” Newman, Eddie Harris, Marcus Roberts, and Courtney Pine, he shunned the spotlight to focus on teaching.

 He and wife Delores Ferdinand have six sons: Branford Marsalis, Wynton Marsalis, Ellis Marsalis III, Delfeayo Marsalis, Mboya Kinyatta Marsalis and Jason Marsalis.
 Branford, Wynton, Delfeayo, and Jason are also jazz musicians.
 Ellis is a poet, photographer, and network engineer based in Baltimore.

 His didactic approach, combined with an interest in philosophy, encourages his students to make discoveries in music on their own, through experiments and very careful listening.
 Active since the late 1940s, Marsalis came to greater attention in the 1980s and '90s as the patriarch of a musical family that was rising to international acclaim.
-As a leading educator at the New Orleans Center for Creative Arts, the University of New Orleans, and Xavier University of Louisiana, he has influenced the careers of countless musicians, including Terence Blanchard, Harry Connick Jr., Nicholas Payton; as well as his four musician sons: Wynton, Branford, Delfeayo and Jason.
+As a leading educator at the New Orleans Center for Creative Arts, the University of New Orleans, and the Xavier University of Louisiana, he has influenced the careers of countless musicians, including Terence Blanchard, Harry Connick Jr., Nicholas Payton; as well as his four musician sons: Wynton, Branford, Delfeayo and Jason.